 Additionally, there were massive protests in Costa Rica against their president President Alvarado in 2019.
 The Justice Department investigated him over alleged corruption.
 The government’s public image has taken a beating.
 Students’ groups and transport unions have taken part in protests in various cities.
 Moreover, three former presidents have also been accused of corruption.

-Since the medical care in Costa Rica has improved recently, it is the only country in Latin America with a longer life expectancy.
-The health system is extremely effective, but there are still problems like infant mortality and deaths linked to the AIDS virus also considered major problems in Costa Rica.
+Since the medical care in Costa Rica has improved, it is the only country in Latin America with a longer life expectancy.
+The health system is extremely effective, but there are still problems like infant mortality and deaths linked to the AIDS virus.

 Child Abuse, one of the major problems in Costa Rica